August 9

 the data is from the UCLA website - so not exactly an anti-American biased source (I just wish they hadn't done it in purple)

-Against which, the murder of Sharon Tate and four other members of Charles Manson's cult, today in 1969, is hardly significant enough to merit mentioning.
+Against which, the murder of Sharon Tate and four other members of Charles Manson's cult, today in 1969, seems hardly significant enough to merit mentioning.

 You can find David Prashker at: